For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're wondering what to make with pasta, spaghetti bolognese is a great option!
 A true classic.

-It may look like a long list of ingredients, but it's actually a super cheap meal to make, working out at £1.03 per potion.
+It may look like a long list of ingredients, but it's actually a super cheap meal to make, working out at £1.06 per portion.

-Whether you're making it in bulk to last you a few days, or you're sharing it with friends, it's an ideal meal after a long day of study – tasty, filling and super comforting.
+Whether you're making it in bulk to last a few days or sharing it with friends, it's an ideal meal after a long day of study – tasty, filling and super comforting.

 Bacon and egg penne